 Is it in the Tagus that the famous bacalhau is fished?

 No. The cod eaten in Portugal comes from a long way away.
 It was back in the 14th century that the Portuguese started fishing it in the North Atlantic,off the coast of Greenland and Newfoundland.
 The Portuguese obviously like to complicate things, so we've created culinary specialities from a fish that is caught thousands of kilometres away (and then salted and dried, so that it has to be soaked against before cooking).
 The Tagus is certainly broad, but it is just a river, not the sea.

 What is the difference between Lisbon and Lisboa?

 Basicaly, the price.
 ‘Lisbon’ tends to be more expensive than ‘Lisboa’.
 Here are two bits of advice: 1) Be suspicious of restaurants with photos of food on their menus.
 2) Always carry our magazine with you – everything we recommend in it are things that we locals really like, and there are no tricks involved.
 Otherwise, ‘Lisbon’ is just the English name for ‘Lisboa’.

 Is Sintra an island?

 Sintra is certainly hard to define.
 The area’s beauty enchanted poets, novellists and composers, from Lord Byron and Hans Christian Andersen to Richard Strauss.
 Each saw something different in Sintra.
 But none of them would have seen it as an island.
 The town of Sintra is about 30 kilometres from Lisbon.
 And believe us, it is worth the trip.
-Before setting off take a look at page 40.

 Do the king and queen of Portugal live in the Torre de Belém?